-J Ryder
+1. J Ryder

-Opposes the application as the increased building coverage could prejudice consent being obtained for future alterations to her dwelling.
+Opposed the application as the increased building coverage may prejudice consent being obtained for future alterations to her dwelling.
 The overall site area divided by the existing number of dwellings gives 253 square metres and 33 per cent of that is 83.43 square metres building coverage as of right.
 The proposed cottage is 123 square metres and the submitter stated she would be happy with the proposed cottage if the floor area is 80.41 square metres.
-The submitter opposes the fireplace and chimney as this will affect air quality to her property at certain times and opposes the car parking proposal as well as the garage as this discriminates her lack of available parking.
-She would like the Council to refuse/decline the application.
+The submitter opposed the fireplace and chimney as this will affect air quality to her property at certain times and opposed the car parking proposal as well as the garage as this discriminates her lack of available parking.
+She sought that the Council refuse/decline the application.